fastenhealth/policy/source/sections/22-key_definitions.md

 * *Partner*: Contractual bound 3rd party vendor with integration with the Luma Platform.
 May offer Add-on services.

 * *Platform*: The overall technical environment of Luma.
+This encompasses the production system and messaging platform.

+* *Production System*: This refers to the production environment where Luma services run via our hosting partner Aptible.
+This is synonymous with information systems or production servers.

 * *Protected Health Information (PHI)*: Individually identifiable health information that is created by or received by the organization, including demographic information, that identifies an individual, or provides a reasonable basis to believe the information can be used to identify an individual, and relates to:
   * Past, present or future physical or mental health or condition of an individual.